-Turn a Mikey’s English Muffin Box into a Recycled Seed Starting Planter
+Recycle a Mikey’s Box into a Seed Planter

 Happy Earth Day!
 The warmer weather has had us itching to get out and enjoy the sunshine, so we decided to head out to the yard and start some flower seeds.
 We made a DIY planter using one of our empty English muffin boxes, toilet paper tubes and a plastic grocery bag.
 It’s an easy, fun project, especially if you’ve got kids, and you don’t need to buy anything besides a pack of seeds and some potting soil.